-Small: Annual production of beer less than 6 million barrels.
-Beer production is attributed to a brewer according to the rules of alternating proprietorships.
-Flavored malt beverages are not considered beer for purposes of this definition.
+Small: Annual production of 6 million barrels of beer or less (approximately 3 percent of U.S. annual sales).
+Beer production is attributed to a brewer according to rules of alternating proprietorships.

 Independent: Less than 25% of the craft brewery is owned or controlled (or equivalent economic interest) by an alcoholic beverage industry member who is not themselves a craft brewer.